Who is eligible for Disabled Parking?

 - Slip sleeve over the end of the Placard and wiggle it up to cover picture and name.

-Yes.
-The Registry is phasing out the HP plate because it is considerably less convenient than the Disabled Placard for most individuals.
+Yes, the RMV is phasing out the HP plate because it is considerably less convenient than the Disabled Placard for most individuals.
 However, if you have an HP plate and need disabled parking while your vehicle is not available (e.g., when you are using a rental car), then a Temporary Placard can be issued.
 Temporary is defined as 2 - 24 months.
 You will need to request the Temporary Placard from Medical Affairs in writing with the reason for the request.
 You may send a letter which includes your Name, Date of Birth and Current Address.
 Social Security Number is preferred but not required for the request.
-Or you may download and complete this form.
+Or you may download and complete the Application for Disabled Parking

 Yes, you must apply as you would for the Disabled Placard.
 Simply check that you are requesting the HP Motorcycle plate on the application.
 If you have already been approved for Permanent Disabled parking, then you may request the plate in writing without further medical information.
 Please note: HP plates are only issued to persons with a permanent disability as certified by your medical professional.